kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/04-more-feature-requests/01-prop-types/01-prop-types.md

 #### Eslint turn off for entire page
 `/* eslint react/no-did-mount-set-state: 0 */`

+### Other ways to use PropTypes
+* Here are just a few other examples to explain the finer points of using prop types
+* I'll use a fictitious code base to give examples

 ### PropTypes.shape
 * This allows us to pass in another object and we can define the props that are actually coming in